Create an NFS server on Oracle Linux

 The

-indicates the share is read-write for the set IP address.If the entry was
+indicates the share is read-write for that instance.If the entry was

 and(rw)